Practice examples - adult carers

 Commissioner: Cheshire East Council Open

 In April 2018, the council hosted a series of consultative group meetings, issued easy read surveys and attended meetings with people who use services and their carers.
-Results showed that carers valued accommodation-based respite away from the family home, in order to give them a break from their caring role, safe in the knowledge that the person they cared for was in a safe environment with appropriately skilled staff.
-The survey also informed commissioners that service users wanted to undertake activities to develop their independent living skills and to be able to go out into the community.
+Results showed that carers valued accommodation-based respite away from the family home, in order to give them a break from their caring role, while knowing that the person they cared for was in a safe environment with appropriately skilled staff.
+Furthermore, people who draw on services wanted to undertake activities to develop their independent living skills and to be able to go out into the community.

-A soft market testing questionnaire was issued in August 2018 to gauge interest from the local and wider provider market.
-This helped commissioners in understanding the potential interest and ability of providers to deliver such a service within Cheshire East, especially to support those individuals who may display behaviour that challenges.
+A soft market-testing questionnaire was issued in August 2018 to gauge interest from the local and wider provider market.
+This helped commissioners in understanding the potential interest and ability of providers to deliver such a service, including supporting those individuals who may display behaviour that challenges.

 In September 2018 the council invited tenders from potential service providers, who could evidence that they were able to provide community-based accommodation and could demonstrate that they would provide skilled support.
-The successful bidder was a provider called 1st Enable.
+The successful bidder was 1st Enable.

-The service – provided by 1st Enable - was opened in January 2019.
+The service – provided by 1st Enable – was opened in January 2019.
 The service model consists of four beds (two beds in the south and two in the north of Cheshire East and included the flexibility for additional one-to-one/two-to-one support for those with complex needs).
-At this stage it is too early to evaluate the new service.
-However there have been early indications that the service provision is able to support complex individuals and that evidence of good outcomes have been achieved (with service users developing independent living skills and accessing social activities in the community as part of their respite stay).
+The service has now been in place for the initial three-year contract period (December 2022) and a two-year extension in line with the contract has been agreed with commissioners.

-Diverse cultural backgrounds are also taken into account in the day-to-day activities at the service.
-Individual menus are created for each person, ensuring they include their cultural foods, as well as taking into account religious, ethical and dietary needs.
+Diverse cultural backgrounds are also taken into account; individual menus are created for each person, ensuring they include their cultural foods, as well as taking into account religious, ethical and dietary needs.
 The service has several kitchens available for use, ensuring that we can accommodate food that must be stored and cooked in specific ways, for religious and dietary reasons.
 Themed nights provide an opportunity for people to have a taste of different cultural foods from around the world, giving them a more diverse experience during their stay.

 Funding: £170,000 pa.